Waste Reduction, Recycling, and Recyclability

 - 174 tons of glass

 Additionally, in 2020, Bath and Body Works was able to avoid disposal of the following items by collaborating with outside partners that could repurpose the materials:

 In total, during 2020, more than 11,962 tons of material were prevented from going to landfill through reuse and recycling.

 Our merchandise is stored and shipped in fully recyclable cartons, utilizing post- and pre-consumer consumer recycled content based on availability.

 Store Recycling Containers

 Recyclable personal care products from our stores are packaged and shipped in five-gallon plastic pails to a recycling and reclamation facility.
 The containers are emptied, cleaned and returned to the stores for reuse.
-In 2020, approximately 6,750 pounds of aerosol products and 153 tons of ethyl alcohol containing products.
+In 2020, approximately 6,750 pounds of aerosol products and 153 tons of ethyl alcohol containing products were recycled.

 *As of Aug.
 3, 2021, Bath & Body Works established itself as a stand-alone company.
 Prior to this date, the business was part of L Brands, Inc.